Somalis in Norway: Socioeconomics

+Crime

+According to Statistics Norway, in the 2010–2013 period, the proportion of Somali-born perpetrators of criminal offences aged 15 and older in Norway was 123.8 per 1000 residents.
+When corrected for age and gender, the total decreased to 102.3.
+When further adjusted for place of residence and employment, the estimate decreased to 89.0.
+This is higher compared to the averages of 44.9 among native Norwegians.
+Somali-born perpetrators of criminal offences were higher than other African immigrants.
+For Eritrean-born perpetrators of criminal offences it was 79.9 and 67.1 after age and gender adjustment.
+For Moroccan-born perpetrators of criminal offences it was 94,2 and 86,2 after age and gender adjustment.

 Education

 Many refugees who arrived early from Somalia were in the process of getting an education which was disrupted when they fled.
 Those who lived in Somalia during and after the civil war, when schools were not operating, have not completed any education.

 According to Statistics Norway, as of 2016, among a total 24,651 Somalia-born immigrants aged 16 and older, 15,944 individuals had attained a below upper secondary education level, 3,709 had attained an upper secondary education level, 122 had attained a tertiary vocational education level, 1,793 had attained a higher education level of up to four years in duration, 378 had attained a higher education level of more than four years in duration, and 2,705 had no education.

 Somali youth are often sent to schools abroad by their families, according to a 2019 Fafo Foundation report.
 According to state secretary of Ministry of Education and Research this can endanger the children's chances of becoming integrated into Norwegian society when they return.
 In the 2010s public broadcaster NRK published items on Somali-Norwegian youth who had been locked up and chained in Quranic schools in Somalia but, according to their parents, they are sent to Quranic schools to be culturally rehabilitated or to improve discipline.